-These lessons teach you about composition techniques for creating ideas in graphic design.
+Composition Techniques teach you how to create ideas in graphic design.
 They explore the graphic qualities of imagery, typography and layout and demonstrate how to develop these into visual solutions that communicate a message or concept to a target audience.

 Isometric Drawing is a technique, like perspective drawing, that is used by artists and designers to represent three-dimensional forms on a two-dimensional picture plane.
-In these lessons we explore the graphic qualities of isometric drawing, as opposed to its functional qualities, and use them to create an Isometric Poster Design.
+In this lesson we demonstrate how to use an isometric cube as the building block of an isometric design.